 Yellow gold is also preferable for people with darker skin tones, as well as those with olive skin.
 Gemstones with lower color grades are also ideal for this type of gold, making this variety of gold more versatile and friendlier to gemstones other than diamond.

 What is White Gold?

-We also recommend white gold for people who have pinkish or rosy skin as it complements them the best.
+It is recommended wearing white gold to people who have pinkish or rosy skin as it complements them the best.
 On the other hand, white gold needs to be maintained every few years (we call this dipping) so it will be able to retain its former appearance.
 Ask your jeweler about rhodium plating if you have some old white gold at home that has seen better days.
-Take note also that white gold may have some nickel content, and some people have nickel allergies.

 What is Rose Gold?